ubco-W2022T1-cosc301/project-group17/README.md

 ## Describe your topic/interest in about 150-200 words

 We are going to be investigating how factors such as population, hours worked, allotted vacation time, and more contribute to said worker's productivity and output.
-This is looked at across several nations.
+This is looked at across several nations. diediediediediehelp

 ## Describe your dataset in about 150-200 words